 Similarly, we demonstrated the benefits of our model over a large range of years and surveyed sites through simulation. … effect of number of sites … effects of temporal replication … recommendations (minimal and with caution give limited scope of simulations).

 Using this new statistical approach with standard electrofishing data collected by state agencies, we demonstrated … improvement compared with non-spatial models … In addition to evidence from model comparisons, the estimated values fell within our range of simulations indicating that the estimates are reliable

-Adult Brook Trout populations were positively influenced by percent forest cover in the catchment and negatively affected by increased spring and summer temperatures (Table 6).
-This is similar to … Likewise, YOY densities were positively associated with forest cover and negatively associated with spring temperatures.
-Not surprisingly given their small body size, sensitivity, and high surface-area-to-volume ratio, temperature had a larger effect on YOY than on adults.
-This supports previous findings ….
+Both YOY and adult densities were positively associated with forest cover and negatively associated with spring temperatures.
+This finding is similar to brook trout model results from a range-wide occupancy model ().
+A recent review of salmonid fish response to environmental drivers () also found negative effects of increased seasonal temperature on trout populations, reflecting our estimate of a strong negative summer temperature effect.
+Similar results were also found for an Adirondack lake (), streams in West Virginia () and Michigan (), and from demographic models for brook trout in Shenandoah National Park (SNP).
+We also found that temperature had a larger effect on YOY than on adults.
+Similarly, Bassar et al. (2015) found that population dynamics in a small stream system were largely driven by the effects of yearly temperature variation on YOY.
+Say something about how our results also give info on appropriate spatial scales for future studies?

-We did not find evidence of any effects of mean seasonal precipitation on trout populations.
-Previous studies have found … It is likely that extreme events such as major floods rather than seasonal means more directly govern Brook Trout densities (refs).
+We estimated only weak relationships between seasonal precipitation and trout density.
+This is in stark contrast to the strongly negative effects of winter precipitation found in SNP ().
+Topographical and geological differences may help explain the divergent effects of precipitation estimated for the two study areas.
+Trout habitat in SNP is high elevation and high gradient while the sites we studied are the opposite.
+It is likely that precipitation will have a much greater effect on trout populations in high gradient, non-porous sites.
+It is also likely that we underestimated the importance of precipitation in general because we estimated effects of seasonal precipitation means.
+Floods can have dramatic effects on salmonids, including year class loss () and, in extreme cases, local extirpation ().
+Recolonization ability, habitat complexity and high fecundity, however, all contribute to high resilience of brook trout populations to floods ().
+Say something about how this analysis could be used to quantify the decay rate of flood effects (hurricanes) in both space and time?
+Could be nice application.
+Could also mention that floods are supposed to become more common.

 Adults had higher temporal correlation and less unexplained random variation (overdispersion SD; Table 6) in density.
 This supports previous findings … Both adults and YOY densities exhibited exceedingly high temporal decay of the spatio-temporal variation indicating a slow rate of change in the spatial patterning (i.e. high densities sites tended to maintain relatively high densities, indicating some temporal stability in local habitat quality or preference). [relate to other research].